Home » News » Health » Mental Health Awareness Week One: Depressive Disorders

 Mental Health Awareness Week One: Depressive Disorders

-“Depressive Disorders” is the first of five articles in series on mental health awareness by Abbie Call.
+“Depressive Disorders” is the first of four articles in series on mental health awareness by Abbie Call.
 Read the next article, on post-traumatic stress, here.

 May is mental health awareness month.
 This monthly series will cover five of the most common mental disorders after anxiety.
 It will show the ins and outs of living with the disorders as well as how to help someone who struggles with them.
 These disorders include depressive, post-traumatic stress, bipolar, obsessive compulsive and borderline personality disorders.